ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Evidence can contain an identifier for the Attester (e.g., {{-rats-eat}} `ueid`) in a dedicated "identity claim" that can be used by the Verifier to look up its verification key for the Attester.
+The granularity at which such identifiers, and therefore the signature-checking keys endorsed for them, apply (e.g., per instance, class, or other claims) is out of scope of this document.

 While identity claims are just another type of claims that may be endorsed, some implementations might treat them